The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 The trip to Valentine Lake

-There are rolling alpine meadows next to Valentine Lake where hikers could walk around in flip-flops as well as steep mountainous routes in the high alpine, complete with crevasses, which require crampons and ice picks to explore.
-They are also dense, wooded lower mountains with hidden vertical cliff bands and overgrown bush.
+There are rolling alpine meadows next to Valentine Lake, where hikers can walk around in flip-flops.
+There are also steep mountainous routes in the high alpine, complete with crevasses that require crampons and ice picks to explore, and dense, wooded lower mountains with hidden vertical cliff bands and overgrown bush.

-On Monday, September 6th, 2010, Labor Day weekend, they were supposed to come back to Vancouver as this was the couple's last few days together before Rachael moved abroad.
+On Monday, September 6, 2010, Labor Day weekend, they were supposed to return to Vancouver as this was the couple's last few days together before Rachael moved abroad.

 Valentine Lake British Columbia